ajspurr/medical_cost_prediction/README.md

 <p align="center"><img src="/output/eda/violin_cat_var.png" width="900"/></p>

 <br><br>
-Noticed bimodal distribution of charges in smokers.
-Attempted to subgroup by all other variables, found that BMI explained it well:
+Origin story of feature 'BMI >= 30'.
+I had noticed a bimodal distribution of charges in smokers.
+So I attempted to subgroup by other categorical variables to no avail.
+After noticing that there was a clear clustering of datapoints around BMI=30 in scatterplot (further down), I found that BMI explained the bimodal distribution  well:
 <br><br>
 <p align="center"><img src="/output/eda/smoker_dist_by_bmi.png" width="700"/></p>